halilozel1903/ExoPlayerDemo/README.md

-## How to use ExoPlayer ▶️ with Kotlin in Android ⁉️
+## How to use ExoPlayer (Media3) ▶️ with Kotlin in Android ⁉️

 ![ExoPlayer](exoplayer.png)

-**ExoPlayer** is an application level media player for Android.
+**Media3 ExoPlayer** is an application level media player for Android.
 It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet.
 ExoPlayer supports features not currently supported by Android’s MediaPlayer API, including **DASH** and **SmoothStreaming** adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.

+This sample includes extra controls for adjusting brightness, locking orientation, changing playback speed (0.5× to 2×), selecting available languages and entering picture‑in‑picture mode.
+The controls are displayed with simple icons.

 When defining the formats that ExoPlayer supports, it’s important to note that “media formats” are defined at multiple levels.
 From the lowest level to the highest, these are: